Land of the Lost

 Annnnnd we’re back!
 The CTMQ family traveling to inappropriate places with small children is on the road again!
 After a pregnant winter and the birth of our second son Calvin in April 2011 and his infant summer, we’re back on the road on the weekends popping up at wineries and tiny Cowboy Museums – Say what?
 (Keep reading…) So what if we have a baby and a special needs child, we’re getting back out there and doing our thing.

-North Granby is a beautiful part of the state, especially the western part of it.
-It has a very “remote” quality to it, at least in bits and spurts.
-This is precisely the area of Connecticut where one might find Sleestaks and living dinosaurs after all, we were very near Hartland for Christ’s sake.
 “Land of the Lost” (Acres) indeed.
 I guess we should be happy that North Granby is part of Connecticut, as it abuts the historical and geographical intrusion known as the Southwick Jog (CTMQ visit here).
-Actually, I learned through this excellent series of articles about Granby that in these parts, they call it the Granby Wedge.
+Actually, I learned through an excellent series of long gone articles about Granby that in these parts, they call it the Granby Wedge.
 I like that.
 I like that a lot.

 Just west of the Granby Wedge is the Lost Acres Vineyard.
 For a place that just opened the day prior, they had done an incredible job of preparing.
 I’m sure they’ll add a sign out front soon and signs on the bathrooms after I asked what the “mystery doors” led to, but their building is huge and really quite beautiful.